unrealwork/atsd-use-cases/how-to/activemq/README.md

 EOF
 ```

-See [Aggregation Log Filter](https://github.com/axibase/aggregation-log-filter) for additional configuration options.
+> See [Aggregation Log Filter](https://github.com/axibase/aggregation-log-filter) for additional configuration options.

 * Modify JMX settings in the ActiveMQ JVM launch options.

-Search for the `ACTIVEMQ_SUNJMX_START` setting and change it as specified below.
-Replace `activemq_hostname` with the full hostname or IP address of the ActiveMQ server.
-This should be the same hostname that Axibase Collector use when connecting to ActiveMQ server.
+* Search for the `ACTIVEMQ_SUNJMX_START` setting and replace `activemq_hostname` with the full hostname or IP address of the ActiveMQ server.
+This is the same hostname that Axibase Collector uses when connecting to ActiveMQ server.

-For more information on configuring JMX in ActiveMQ, see [ActiveMQ JMX notes](https://activemq.apache.org/jmx.html)
+> For more information on configuring JMX in ActiveMQ, see [ActiveMQ JMX Notes](https://activemq.apache.org/jmx.html)

-ActiveMQ 5.11.x and later:
+ActiveMQ `5.11.x` and later:

 ```sh
 vi ./bin/env